-- 1. Pelagic boat surveys for marine mammals, seabirds, sea turtles, nearshore and in the open sea, using large sailing and open water RIB vessels. - II.
-Aerial surveys for marine mammals, seabirds, sea turtles, nearshore and in the open sea, using a light aircraft, in combination with drone surveys. - III.
+- I. Pelagic boat surveys for marine mammals, seabirds, sea turtles, nearshore and in the open sea, using large sailing and open water RIB vessels. - II.
+Aerial surveys for marine mammals, seabirds, sea turtles, nearshore and in the open sea, using a light aircraft. - III.
 Coastal surveys for monk seals, Scopoli's shearwater and Mediterranean shag breeding sites in the coastal zones of the adjacent Natura 2000 sites, using open water RIB vessels. - IV.
-Telemetry for seabirds and marine mammals at Diapontia islets SPA and the surrounding project area, using a marine ornithological radar.
+Telemetry for seabirds and marine mammals at Diapontia islets SPA and the surrounding project area, using drone videography and stationary thermal cameras, in combination with Artificial Intelligence and Machine Learning algorithms.

 The present document consists of the Interim Progress Report of the Work Packages WP I-IV.
-It presents the field surveys carried out during the first trimester of the project (March -May 2023) and the preliminary results in each Work Package of the project "Survey of the Status of Important Fauna Species in the Ionion Block Lease area".
+It presents the field surveys carried out during the first trimester of the project (March - May 2024) and the preliminary results in each Work Package of the project "Survey of the Status of Important Fauna Species in the Ionion Block Lease area".

-The present project is the 2023 continuation of the ongoing project "Survey of the Status of Important Fauna Species in the Ionion Block Lease area", which started in 2022.
+The present project is the 2024 continuation of the ongoing project "Survey of the Status of Important Fauna Species in the Ionion Block Lease area", which started in 2022.